SirWindfield/magical-loot/README.md

 ## Installation

 Download the latest release from [here][latest] and put the zip file into the `datapacks` folder of your Minecraft world.
+If the pack has a `resourcepack` as well, put it into the `resourcepacks` folder of your Minecraft installation and enable it.

 ## Crafting